- Private Parking

 Declared a Historic-Artistic Site, Casares preserves the best of all the civilizations that have inhabited it.
 The best example is Casares Castle, of Arab origin, which gives the town a striking image, standing between Campo de Gibraltar and Serrania de Ronda.

-In addition, Casares has a few of kilometers of coastline and two high-end golf courses: Finca Cortesín Golf Club designed by Cabell Robinson, and Doña Julia Golf.
+In addition, Casares has a few kilometres of coastline and two high-end golf courses: Finca Cortesín Golf Club designed by Cabell Robinson, and Doña Julia Golf.

 NOT TO MISS IN CASARES